TheCollaborator/getNCleanDataCrsProj/README.md

       gyro -> gyroscopic<br>
       mag -> magnitude<br>
       (see documentation for information concerning other variables collected and for more in-depth information)<br>

+subjectid - The id numbers between 1 and 30 for the subjects in the study.<br>
+activityid - the name of the activity the subject was undertaking when the measurement was taken.<br>

 tbodyaccmeanxAVERAGE<br>
 tbodyaccmeanyAVERAGE<br>